hashintel/hash/packages/engine/README.md

 export RUST_LOG=debug
 ```

-If your simulation takes a lot of memory and is using JavaScript behaviors, the JavaScript runner might run out of memory.
+If your simulation requires a lot of memory and uses JavaScript behaviors, the JavaScript runner may run out of memory.
 The first step you can take is passing a larger heap size to the runner:

 ```shell